google/WebFundamentals/src/content/en/fundamentals/design-and-ui/offline-guide/index.md

 </figcaption>
 </figure>

-Other applications such as a news app could show a simple notification informing the user that their is newer content, with a tap to update function.
-The reason for doing that here is if a user is currently reading an article an auto-update would refresh the page and they would lose where they were reading last.
+Other applications such as a news app could show a simple notification informing the user that there is newer content, with a tap-to-update function.
+The reason for doing that is if a user is currently reading an article an auto-update would refresh the page and they would lose where they were reading last.

 <figure>